Listing and links to all Canadian Parks & Recreation Associations.CPRA

 P.O.
 Box 8700 St. Johns, NB A1B 4J6

 Recreation Newfoundland and Labrador (RNL) is a province wide, not for profit organization.
 Established in 1971 to promote the values and benefits of recreation.
 In partnership with volunteers and the professional recreation community, RNL has worked to improve the quality of recreation for Newfoundlanders and Labradorians for over 40 years.

 1492 St. Margaret’s Bay Rd.
 Lakeside, Nova Scotia B3T 1A9

-Recreation Nova Scotia is a province wide, not for profit organization established in 1998 to promote the values and benefits of recreation and leisure; resulting from a merger of the Recreation Association of Nova Scotia, the Recreation Council on Disability in Nova Scotia, and Volunteer Nova Scotia.
+Recreation Nova Scotia is a province wide, not for profit organization established in 1998.
+Promoting the values and benefits of recreation and leisure; resulting from a merger of the Recreation Association of Nova Scotia, the Recreation Council on Disability in Nova Scotia, and Volunteer Nova Scotia.

 #100-1445 Park St. Regina, SK S4N 4C5

-The Saskatchewan Parks and Recreation Association (SPRA) is a non-profit member-based organization whose purpose is to promote, develop and facilitate parks and recreation opportunities throughout the province.
-We are recognized as the provincial umbrella organization representing parks and recreation in Saskatchewan and manage the Recreation Section of the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation.
+Saskatchewan Parks is a non-profit member-based organization whose purpose is to promote, develop and also facilitate parks and recreation opportunities throughout the province.
+We are recognized as the provincial umbrella organization representing parks and recreation in Saskatchewan.
+We manage the Recreation Section of the Saskatchewan Lotteries Trust Fund for Sport, Culture and also Recreation.